-A short paragraph, which succinctly states the topics to be covered, the scope of the course, its level, and the kinds of goals it is designed to fulfill.
-It may state who the course is designed for (for example - "designed for engineering majors").
+A short paragraph, which succinctly states the topics to be covered in a course, the scope of the course, its level, and the kinds of goals it is designed to fulfill.
+It may state who the course is designed for as well (for example, "designed for engineering majors").
+This appears in CNET, COCI, and Catalog.